 The South Dakota High School Rodeo Association is incorporated as a nonprofit organization under the incorporate laws of the State of South Dakota.
 The purpose for which is to promote High School Rodeo at the highest level on a state and national scale: Adult membership is open to anyone not competing in SDHSRA over 18 years of age for a membership fee of $10.00 per year.
-The Association Board of Directors are: Lance Lesmeister, Eagle Butte (Pres.); Perry Moody; Letcher (Vice Pres.); Treg Cowan, Harrold; Shannon Olson, White River; Todd Bach, Florence; Perry Moody; Letcher; Barry Knippling, Chamberlain; Rex Lamphere, Belle Fourche; Rusty Foster, Meadow; Dan Curr, Scenic; Justin Robertson, Caputa; Dale Christensen, Kadoka (Natl.
-Director.); Marty Philips, Winner (Public Relations Director); Kellie Yackley, Onida (Queen Coordinator);and Ann Sundermann, Baltic (Executive Secretary).
+The Association Board of Directors are: Lance Lesmeister, Eagle Butte (Pres.); Perry Moody; Letcher (Vice Pres.); Treg Cowan, Harrold; Justin Heath, Colome; Brad McGirr, Huron; Barry Knippling, Chamberlain; Justin Pihl, Buffalo; Nate Grueb, Dupree; Dan Curr, Scenic; Justin Robertson, Caputa; Dale Christensen, Kadoka (National Director); Marty Philips, Winner (Public Relations Director); Ann Sundermann, Baltic (Executive Secretary).

 Students must be in good standing; not ruled undesirable for misconduct at school.
-Students must be under 20 at the first of the High School Rodeo year August 1, 2019, and are or have been enrolled in the 9th, 10th, 11th, or 12th grade the year preceding the high school rodeos the contestant is entering.
+Students must be under 20 at the first of the High School Rodeo year August 1, 2021, and are or have been enrolled in the 9th, 10th, 11th, or 12th grade the year preceding the high school rodeos the contestant is entering.
 The student must be passing 70% of classes taking to be eligible to compete (minimum requirements) even if they have graduated in the middle of the year or have attended school half days.
-Out of state transfers in to the state must follow the transfer policy – on sdhsra.com.
-Each contestant must obtain a NHSRA card from the state secretary before a regional entry blank can be submitted.
-In the team roping; you must enter with a partner or you will not rope.
+Out of state transfers into the state must follow the transfer policy – on sdhsra.com.
+Each contestant must obtain a NHSRA card from the NHSRA portal before a regional entry blank can be submitted.
+In the team roping, you must enter with a partner, or you will not rope.
 There will be no pairing of teams in the team roping.

-1st, 2nd, 3rd, and 4th place year-end point earners at the completion of the SDHS Rodeo season will be eligible to enter the NHSR Finals in Lincoln, Nebraska July 19 - 25, 2020.
+1st, 2nd, 3rd, and 4th place year-end point earners at the completion of the SDHS Rodeo season will be eligible to enter the NHSR Finals in Gillette, Wyoming July 17 - 23, 2022.
 Only the winning Queen will go to the Nationals.
 Should any of the first four points winners choose not to compete at the National Finals for any reason, 5th - 8th place point winners will be allowed to roll up for national competition, beginning with the 5th place point earner in that event.

 Any contestant that has been injured and has received medical care at a hospital or urgent care facility must have a doctor’s release before the contestant is allowed to resume competition.
 If a contestant has presented a doctor’s release to draw out, he/she must present another doctor’s release to resume competition.
 (NHSRA rule).
-There are to be no trade outs or refunds once a contestant has entered a Regional Rodeo unless the refund policy is exactly followed and approved.
+There are to be no trade outs.
+No refunds once a contestant has entered a Regional Rodeo unless the refund policy is exactly followed and approved.
 To give more equal distribution of contestants at the regional rodeos it is necessary for the Board of Directors to designate rodeos contestants will enter.
 The Secretary, as directed by the Directors, must approve any division from these boundaries.
 In the event there still is unequal distribution of contestants, the Board of Directors will review the entries and make further distribution.
 In 2021 no team roping transfers will be granted to leave the NW Region.
-Region Transfer Approval must be obtained every year and must be for a team roping issue.
+Region Transfer Approval must be obtained every year and must be for a team roping or custody issue.
 Member must contact a Director in each Region involved for approval, and relay this to the State Secretary.